dartbill/meal_planner_backend/README.md

 # Sooki

-A random weekly meal planner which allows for user input on dietry requirements and generates a
+A random weekly meal planner which allows for user input on dietry requirements and generates a list of recipes complete with ingredients and instructions.

 ## Deployment
 - [Server](https://mealplannerserver.herokuapp.com/)